129th Delaware General Assembly: Senate

 About half the State Senators were elected every two years for a four-year term, except the decade district redesign year, when all served two years.
 They were designed for equal populations from all districts and its accomplishment occasionally included some territory from two counties.

-House of Representative
+House of Representatives

 All the State Representatives were elected every two years for a two-year term.
 They were designed for equal populations from all districts and its accomplishment occasionally included some territory from two counties.